exiled-apes/candy-machine-mint/README.md

 REACT_APP_CANDY_MACHINE_ID=__PLACEHOLDER__
 ```

-Same as above; this is a Solana account address.
-You can get the value for this from the `./cache/temp` file.
-This file is created when you run the `metaplex upload` command in terminal.
+This is a Solana account address.
+You must use the public address of your created candy machine, otherwise you'll get errors.
+The public address is shown after you run create_candy_machine with metaplex cli.

 ```
 REACT_APP_TREASURY_ADDRESS=__PLACEHOLDER__
 ```

-This the Solana address that receives the funds gathered during the minting process.
+This is the Solana address that receives funds gathered during the minting process.
+You must use the public address of the wallet that ran candy machine, otherwise you'll get errors.
 More docs coming as we can test this.

 ```
 REACT_APP_CANDY_START_DATE=__PLACEHOLDER__